rdkit/rdkit/Docs/Book/Install.rst

     http://git-scm.com/downloads .
   * Optional packages

-    * If you would like to install the RDKit InChI support (first available in the Q2 2011 release), follow the instructions in
+    * If you would like to install the RDKit InChI support, follow the instructions in $RDBASE/External/INCHI-API/README to get a copy of the InChI source and put it in the appropriate place.

+    * If you would like to install the RDKit Avalon toolkit support, follow the instructions in $RDBASE/External/AvalonTool/README to get a copy of the InChI source and put it in the appropriate place.

       $RDBASE/External/INCHI-API to get a copy of the InChI source and put it in the appropriate place.